 What else is new

-9 January 2019: I will offer a grades 6-9 version of my workshop on Visual Algebra twice this summer: June 25-27 at Synapse School in Silicon Valley, and again August 7-9 at Atrium School in Boston.
-I will post more information here as it becomes available.
+9 January 2019: I will offer a grades 6-9 version of my workshop on Visual Algebra twice this summer: June 25-27 at Synapse School in Silicon Valley, and again August 7-9 at Atrium School near Boston.
+More information.

 27 November 2018: I moved my blog into WordPress (here.)
 I thought the move had happened smoothly, but some graphics, and some entire posts, failed to materialize.
 Also, many links are broken.
 If you come across these problems, please notify me, indicating which post had the issue.
 Thanks!